almostearthling/whenever/README.md

 [2023-06-20T21:53:45.089] (whenever) INFO  CONDITION Cond_INTERVAL/[6]: [PROC/OK] failure: condition checked with negative outcome
 ```

-while in fact this kind of message is absolutely legitimate: a negative outcome in condition checking is expected more often than not, this is the reason why the message documenting a failed check is reported as a positive (`[PROC/OK]`) log entry.
+while in fact this kind of message is absolutely legitimate: a negative outcome in condition checking is expected quite often, this is the reason why the message documenting a failed check is reported as a positive (`[PROC/OK]`) log entry.

 There is an option that can be specified on the [command line](#cli), that forces the log lines to be emitted in the JSON format: this allows to separate the parts more easily in